Hello there! 👋

 2019 — 2023

-I was appointed technical leader of my team in late 2019.
-I managed to double the team size, going from 4 to 8 people, recruiting a variety of profiles.
-I contributed to steer the team toward a more data-driven approach, while keeping a strong and open experimental team spirit.
+I was appointed technical leader of my team, managing a team of eight engineers.
+I contributed to steering the team toward a more data-driven approach while maintaining a strong experimental team spirit.
+My role involved research project planning and monitoring as well as maintenance of critical systems.

 During this period of growth, we streamlined the onboarding process, as well as the internship program.
 I supervised 10 student internships, and 5 employee internships.
 This was achieved through regular internal communications and multiple external meet-up events.